CloudMamoru/Chess--pet--/README.md

-# ChessMaster - Online Chess Game
+# Chess

-**ChessMaster** is a web-based chess application built with TypeScript and React.
+**Chess** is a web-based chess application built with TypeScript and React.
 This project demonstrates a robust implementation of chess logic, a dynamic and responsive UI, and clean architecture using modern front-end tools.

 ---